 Balancing Cost and Emissions Certainty: An Allowance Reserve for Cap-and-Trade

 The economic debate over using taxes versus cap-and-trade to control pollution emissions revolves around the relative merits of using prices versus quantities as the policy instrument.
-A cap-and-trade system fixes the quantity of emissions allowed but leaves the market price of emissions rights uncertain.
-In contrast, a tax fixes the price of emissions at the tax rate but leaves the quantity of emissions uncertain.
-This trade-off raises essential questions for policy design: which form of uncertainty is a greater burden to society?What can be done to minimize that burden or maximize net benefits?
-A sizable economics literature has addressed these questions, dating back to Weitzman (1974) and others.
+A cap-and-trade system fixes the quantity of emissions allowed, but leaves the market price of emissions rights uncertain.
+In contrast, a tax fixes the price of emissions at the tax rate, but leaves the quantity of emissions uncertain.
+This trade-off raises essential questions for policy design.